-To receive calls, release the "(PTT) button" on the microphone handpiece.

-To transmit (talk), press the "(PTT) button" on the microphone handpiece.
+To receive calls, release the "(PTT) BUTTON" on the microphone handpiece.
+To transmit (talk), press the "(PTT) BUTTON" on the microphone handpiece.

 When powered on and not transmitting, the radio is always in receive mode.
-When a signal is received an RX full antenna symbol will display on the screen, when transmitting TX display on the LCD.
+When a signal is received RX will display on the screen, when transmitting TX display on the LCD.